Kaiwenese/Financial-Time-Series-Forecasting-based-on-SVM-and-other-ML-techniques/README.md

 ## Getting Strated

-To run the code in this project, you need to have Jupyter Notebook installed on your machine.
-You also need to have the following Python libraries installed:
+To run the code in this project, Jupyter Notebook has to be installed on local machine. the following Python libraries also have to be installed:

 * Pandas
-Markup : * NumPy
+* NumPy
-Markup : * Matplotlib
+* Matplotlib
-Markup : * Seaborn
+* Seaborn
-Markup : * SciPy
+* SciPy
-Markup : * Scikit-learn
+* Scikit-learn
-Markup : * Statsmodels
+* Statsmodels
-Markup : * Keras
+* Keras
-Markup : * TensorFlow
+* TensorFlow

+Install the libraries using the command:

+    pip install pandas numpy matplotlib seaborn scipy scikit-learn statmodels keras tensorflow

+There is and additional file called utilities.py which consists a set of functions that need to be imported into the notebook.

+After installing the required libraries, clone this repository and open the Jupyter Notebook file *'Project (without outlier).ipynb'* and *'Project (with outlier).ipynb'* to see the implementation details.

+## Dataset

+## Basic Statistics of Data

+## Data Cleaning

+## SVM-based forecasting

+## LSTM-based forecasting

+## Results

+## Conclusion